nixworks/public/news/2011/02/13/index.md

 ##### International Red Cross
 ### [The International Red Cross states that the Colombian FARC rebel group has released its fourth captive over the past few days but failed to release two others. ](/news/2011/02/13/the-international-red-cross-states-that-the-colombian-farc-rebel-group-has-released-its-fourth-captive-over-the-past-few-days-but-failed-to.md)
-_Context: Colombia, International Red Cross, FARC_
+_Context: Colombia, FARC, International Red Cross_

 ##### Egypt
 ### [Egypt's Minister of State for Antiquities Zahi Hawass says several pieces have been stolen from the Egyptian Museum during the revolution. ](/news/2011/02/13/egypt-s-minister-of-state-for-antiquities-zahi-hawass-says-several-pieces-have-been-stolen-from-the-egyptian-museum-during-the-revolution.md)
-_Context: Egypt, Zahi Hawass, Egyptian Revolution of 2011, Egyptian Museum_
+_Context: Zahi Hawass, Egyptian Revolution of 2011, Egypt, Egyptian Museum_

 ##### Andy Scott
 ### [A giant Andy Scott sculpture is knocked over in a car accident in Tullibody, Clackmannanshire. ](/news/2011/02/13/a-giant-andy-scott-sculpture-is-knocked-over-in-a-car-accident-in-tullibody-clackmannanshire.md)